mbauer0989/CS370-Current-Emerging-Trends/README.md

 # CS370-Current-Emerging-Trends
+Explored advanced topics in Computer Science through analysis of authentic scenarios.
+Analyzed the role of ethics in current trends within the field as well as applied fundamental concepts of the field to solve complex problems in new ways.

 # Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?
 The work that needed to be done on this project was the implementation of the Q-learning algorithm.
 We were given code that setup the environment, built the neural network, and ran the game.
 I created the code that implemented deep Q-learning, which involved the agent starting in a random location, calling other methods that were given to us, and training the model.